tangentsoft/libtabula/README-Visual-C++.txt

     easiest to open the vc2005\* project files and let Visual Studio upgrade them for you.
-The alternative, starting with the vc2008 files, requires that you add a 32-bit build option to all of the many targets in Libtabula++, then optionally delete the 64-bit targets.
+The alternative, starting with the vc2008 files, requires that you add a 32-bit build option to all of the many targets in libtabula, then optionally delete the 64-bit targets.
 This is a lot more work.
 Plus, it only works if you have the 64-bit compilers installed, since Visual Studio will refuse to open project files where all targets must be built with compilers that aren't installed, even if your goal is to immediately adjust them to use compilers that *are* installed.

     When converting the VC++ 2008 project files to VC++ 2012, Visual Studio will change the output directories from Debug to Debug\x64